-C.L.I.M.B. offers services for children aged 14 months to young adults, families, educators and professionals.
+C.L.I.M.B. offers services for children aged 14 months to young adults, families, educators and professionals in both Auckland and Wellington.
 We focus on

 offering individualized Early and Intensive Behavioural Intervention programs, which are supervised by qualified

 and enthusiastic staff (Psychologists and Board Certified Behaviour Analysists).
 Our therapists are trained to deliver